4 Challenges Facing Business & Data Analysts Right Now

 Analysts may have sifted sand but missed gold – in haste, by oversight or technology gaps.
 The challenge here is for the analysts to understand the broader purpose of the data.
 Then use their expertise to analyze the datasets, and to piece together the insights for consumption.
 Visual analytics and setting up a rapid automation process can be the best ways to crunch enormous volumes of data, select and present the data for meaningful interpretation.

 CHALLENGE 3: CREATE A DATA NARRATIVE IN REAL TIME

 The data loses value in the strategic decision-making process if the information is not precise or well-timed.
-Analysts are required to explore the voluminous data, gain business insights and weave a story in near real-time.
-Without a proper and contextualised narrative, even the greatest data is useless as an untold story.
+Analysts are required to explore the voluminous data, gain business insights, and weave a story in near real-time.
+Without a proper and contextualized narrative, even the greatest data is useless as an untold story.

 CHALLENGE 4: BRIDGING KNOWLEDGE GAPS AND COUNTERING OBJECTIONS

 In most cases, analyzed data is presented to a user or business leader who’s probably not a data specialist.
 The challenge then is to bridge the divide with effective communication.
 Unexpected or confusing results may be met with hostility – we can’t assume that we get the results we are after or they’re even understood.
 Analysts need to combat this with evidence (data) and clear, compelling presentation (Reports, Visualisation).
 As Sean Rad, founder Ad.ly, puts it: “Data beats emotions.”